jjinux/pyweek32-neverending/README.md

 * As you know, the life of a vampire is neverending.
 Hence, Lil Miss Vampire can never die.
 Her goal is the same as every vampire's goal: to grow in strength, which she does by vanquishing enemies.
 * As she gets further away from the origin, the enemies get harder.
 As she gains in strength, her attacks get stronger.
 If you just walk around, you slowly lose strength.
 * Walk around by using the arrow keys.
 When you're in a battle, there are instructions on the screen.
 * There's a fun dynamic where you can get a hint as to what the opponent is going to throw at you, so you can try to counter it.
-Both attacks and blocks have a cool down period during which you are vulnerable.
+Both attacks and dodging have a cool down period during which you are vulnerable.
 * If, for some reason, you can't move in the beginning, just restart the game.

 The code: